fabianblum/phpcs-psr4-sniff/README.md

 [Psr4Fixer] checkes if class names should match the file name and fixes the class names if its don't correspond to the file names.
 It doesn't check the namespaces.

-In contrast, suin/phpcs-psr4-sniff checks not only class names but also namespaces.
+In contrast, this package checks not only class names but also namespaces.

 [Psr4Fixer]:https://github.com/FriendsOfPHP/PHP-CS-Fixer/blob/master/src/Fixer/Basic/Psr4Fixer.php